 How Can a TSR Injury Lawyer Help Me?

 Car accidents can have severe consequences, that is why it is important to have an experienced lawyer with a proven history of obtaining fair compensation for car accident victims.

-Our firm has recovered more than $150 million in compensation for Minnesota injury victims, including more than $217,000 for the victim of a drunk-driving crash.
+Our firm has recovered $300 million in compensation for Minnesota injury victims, including more than $217,000 for the victim of a drunk-driving crash.

 If you have a viable case and hire one of our attorneys to represent you, we can take care of the legal process on your behalf.
 There are many steps we take to help us investigate, build a strong case, and pursue full compensation, which may include: